Office of the Registrar

 Director: Melody B. Burkins, PhD

-The Dickey Center’s Institute of Arctic Studies was founded in 1989 in recognition of Dartmouth’s distinguished history in Arctic and northern studies.
-Our aim is to facilitate faculty and student research, teaching, and an understanding of issues facing high latitude regions with emphasis on the respect and engagement of Arctic communities and Indigenous Peoples.
-We connect Dartmouth faculty from the College and professional schools with colleagues throughout the circumpolar north and maintain longstanding and valuable partnerships with the University of the Arctic (UArctic), the Stefansson Institute in Iceland, the US Arctic Research Commission (ARCUS), the National Science Foundation Polar Programs Office, the U.S. Cold Regions Research and Engineering Lab (CRREL), Arctic Indigenous Peoples’ leadership, Canada Fulbright and the U.S. State Department Fulbright Arctic Initiative, the University of Greenland, the U.S. National Academies Polar Research Board, the Wilson Center Polar Institute, and many more.
+Founded in 1989, the Institute of Arctic Studies (IAS) at the Dickey Center is Dartmouth's crossroads for multidisciplinary Arctic Scholarship and global policy dialogs that center inclusion, justice, equity, and Indigenous Knowledge in solutions to Arctic and global challenges.
+We connect Dartmouth faculty from the College and professional schools with colleagues throughout the circumpolar north and maintain longstanding and valuable partnerships with the University of the Arctic (UArctic), the Stefansson Institute in Iceland, the U.S. Cold Regions Research and Engineering Lab (CRREL), Arctic Indigenous Peoples’ leadership, Canada Fulbright and the U.S. State Department Fulbright Arctic Initiative, the University of Greenland, the U.S. National Academies Polar Research Board, and many more.